-The lease contains the following provisions, nine months free rent, and annual rent increases.
+The lease contains the following provisions - nine months free rent, and annual rent increases.
 The total amount of rental payments due over the lease term is being charged on a straight-line basis over the term of the lease.
 The difference between rent expense recorded and the amount paid is credited or charged to deferred rent liability.
-The Company incurred rent expense of \$22,777 for the year ended December 31, 2020 and \$nil for 2019.
+The Company incurred rent expense of \$46,607 for the year ended December 31, 2021 and \$22,777 for 2020.

-Future minimum rental commitments under the operating lease are as follows as of December 30, 2020:
+Future minimum rental commitments under the operating lease are as follows as of December 30, 2021:

 Year USD \$

-2021 46,607

 2022 47,545

 2023 40,560

-17. Subsequent events
+18. Subsequent events